Air University Pakistan: Office of Research, Innovation, and Commercialization

 In January 2011, the Office of Research, Innovation, and Commercialization (ORIC) was established at Air University, Islamabad on the directives of the Higher Education Commission, Pakistan.
 In August 2013, the registration process was completed.

 The office has established linkages with stakeholders and has secured research grants from research funding organizations including, the British Council, HEC, Ignite, Pakistan Science Foundation, and Ministry of Science & Technology.

 Business Incubator Center

 Air University Business Incubation Center (AUBIC) is currently under the developmental phase.

 This center will provide various facilities to incubatees including a conference room, meeting room, separate workstations, and halls for seminars.
 It will provide networking facilities to entrepreneurs with potential investors and venture capital firms.

-Partner Countries

-AU has developed strong linkages with institutes in following partner countries: